Poole’s Maritime Heritage and our Three Leading Men

-The period of the project is defined by the lifetimes of our three leading men – Button at the beginning of the period; Bennett and Rogers towards the end.
-These are the people that we believe some of the alleys on Poole Quay might have been named after in the C18t
+The period we chose for the project is spanned by the lifetimes of our three leading men: Button at the beginning of the period; Bennett and Rogers towards the end.
+These were the three mariners that we thought might have lent their surnames to some of the alleys on Poole Quay:

-These are our three leading men; we think their lives map onto the development of Poole in this period rather well.
-Their experiences certainly help to explain more about what was going on in those days ….
+We found that their lifetime experiences mapped onto Poole’s maritime history and development during this period, well.
+They certainly help to explain more about what was going on in those days ….
 What do you think?

 Poole’s Maritime Heritage: Ways the three characters’ lives map onto it

-In 1568 Elizabeth I granted her Great Charter to Poole recognising its growing importance nationally; as one of only 16 such places it became the Town and County of Poole, the nearest other one given this privilege being Southampton.
-This freed the Town and County from direction by Dorset and from any influence of the Lord of the Manor excepting some rights concerning the foreshore and the heath.
+Elizabeth 1st recognised Poole’s growing importance nationally; under her Charter it became the Town and County of Poole, the nearest other port town given this privilege being Southampton.
+This freed the Town and County from direction by Dorset and from any influence of the Lord of the Manor, excepting some rights concerning the foreshore and the heath.
 The status of a County Corporate implied the establishment of a corporation and extended Poole’s existing powers.
 The Charter allowed the town through its Burgesses to choose its own Mayor, his brethren (Aldermen), Sheriff, Water Bailiff, Justices of the Peace, Recorder and Coroner.
 Another real advantage to the port was that Poole’s ships were henceforth exempted from docking dues at other English ports.

 The town was dominated by maritime activities and business in support of those – imagine the loading and unloading of vessels, the many horses and carts, the storage of goods in warehouses, the markets for selling goods to local people, the shipyards where boats were maintained and built, the hub-bub of the port itself and the pubs and hostelries on the back streets where life went on.

 As the older harbour-side buildings in Poole testify today, warehouses abounded and there were also breweries, chandlers, rope-makers, sailmakers, public houses, hostelries and coaching inns, stables and places for people to sleep and eat.
 The promontory also contained several areas of land that were given over to producing food for people and for animals to graze, as well as St James Church and its graveyard.
-All these things were in support of the main activities which comprised fishing, merchant venturing, trading with new colonies and the middle-east, local sea trade with France and Spain/ Portugal and short sea shipping along the south coast.
+All these things were in support of the main activities which comprised fishing, merchant venturing, trading with new colonies and the middle-east, local sea trade with France, Spain and Portugal, and short sea shipping around the English and Welsh coasts.